Antioch College: Presidents

+Student body

+As of 2023, more than 50% of the students identify as Black or Brown; 82% identify as LGBTQIA+; and 16% identify as transgender.
+Over 75% of students face serious economic challenges, with 79% of the Class of 2026 eligible for Pell Grants.

+Admissions

+Antioch practices need-blind admission for domestic students.
+Prospective students are not required to submit SAT or ACT scores for admission.
+For 2022, Antioch had a 72% acceptance rate and, for those submitting scores, the 25–75% ranges were SAT 1195–1285 and ACT 19–26.

 Academics

-Antioch College offers nine majors leading to the Bachelor of Arts degree and two majors leading to the Bachelor of Science.
+Antioch College offers a universal self-design major leading to the Bachelor of Arts degree and two majors leading to the Bachelor of Science.
+Students may pursue one of five interderdisciplinary pathways to the self-designed major: Culture, Power, & Change; Interdisciplinary Arts & Creative Practice; Global Studies & Engagement; Social Enterprise & Innovation; or Sustainability & the Environment.
 Students may also develop a self-designed major in either the arts or sciences.
-Prospective students are not required to submit SAT or ACT scores for admission.
 Courses are offered on a quarter-based academic calendar.
 All students are required to take at least two courses in each of the Antioch-designated Liberal Arts traditions: the Arts, Humanities, Sciences, and Social Sciences, as well as four interdisciplinary "Global Seminar" courses from the topics of Water, Food, Energy, Health, Governance, and Education.
 Additionally, students must achieve "novice-high proficiency" in a second language.
-Antioch College currently offers coursework in Spanish, French, and Japanese.
+Antioch College currently offers coursework in French, Spanish, and Japanese.
 Students may test out of taking the language requirement by taking the American Council on the Teaching of Foreign Languages Oral Proficiency Interview (OPI), or have passed an AP exam with a score of 4 or 5.
 Students must also complete a co-op program in each year.

+Antioch has a 7 to 1 student to faculty ratio and 100% of its classes have fewer than 20 students.

 Co-op program

-All Antioch students spend four quarters over four years in meaningful domestic and international work experiences in the college's co-op program as part of their academic requirements for graduation.
+All Antioch students spend four quarters over four years in work experiences in the college's co-op program as part of their academic requirements for graduation.